-About 85 injured in Aeromexico plane crash but no fatalities
+Eighty-five injured in Aeromexico plane crash in Mexico: authorities

-MEXICO CITY (Reuters) - As many as 85 people were injured on Tuesday, two critically, when an Aeromexico-operated (AEROMEX.MX) Embraer (EMBR3.SA) passenger jet crashed soon after takeoff in Mexico’s state of Durango, but authorities said there were no fatalities.
+MEXICO CITY (Reuters) - About 85 people were injured on Tuesday, some seriously, when an Aeromexico-operated (AEROMEX.MX) Embraer (EMBR3.SA) passenger jet crashed just after takeoff in Mexico’s state of Durango, but authorities said there were no fatalities.

+The operator of Durango airport, Grupo Aeroportuario Centro Norte (OMAB.MX), attributed the crash to bad weather conditions, citing preliminary reports.

 The mid-sized jet was almost full, with 97 passengers and four crew members aboard, when it came down at around 4 p.m. local time (2100 GMT), Gerardo Ruiz Esparza, Mexico’s minister for communications and transportation, wrote on Twitter.